weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 ## Introduction

-A collection describes how a set of data objects are to be stored and indexed in Weaviate.
-This page includes details related to the collection schema, such as parameters and available configurations.
+A collection schema describes how to store and index a set of data objects in Weaviate.
+This page discuses the collection schema, collection parameters and collection configuration.

 import Terminology from '/_includes/collection-class-terminology.md';